 The best way to prevent a raccoon attack is to keep your chickens locked up at night in a very secure coop with very good locks.
 Don’t rely on chicken wire to keep raccoons out.
 They can tear through chicken wire quite easily.
 It is much better to purchase hardware cloth no larger than 1″ wide.

 Also, while chain link fencing is strong, the openings are too big to keep a chicken from poking its neck out and getting attacked.
 Learn from our mistake.
 Hardware cloth is the way to go.
+If you are raising baby chicks outdoors, I recommend 1/2″ hardware cloth.

 And be sure your locks on the coop are more than just a door handle.
 Raccoons can twist handles and open simple latches.
 We have locks that require two steps to open on our coops.